HobnobMancer/pyrewton/index.md

   python3 . cpt -p .
   ```

-Following this method ensure all requirments are installed, as well as installing the CAZyme classifers into the correct directorys.
+Following this method ensures all requirments are installed, as well as installing the CAZyme classifers into the correct directorys.

 ### Requirements